suryastef/docker/dockerfiles/gcloud-sdk/README.md

 - The `-e TZ=Asia/Jakarta` command will set timezone
 - The `-h gcloud-sdk` command will set container hostname to gcloud-sdk
 - The `--name gcloud-sdk` command will set container name to gcloud-sdk
+- The `-v gcloud:/home/docker/.config/gcloud ` command will create new volume for persistence storage containing gcloud credential

 ## Note